RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/3-Keyper Manual/3-Workflow/4-Guides/troubleshooting-workflows/troubleshooting-workflows.md

 ![A screenshot of the location and appearance of the "Linked Items" menu button.
 The menu button has an icon of two chain links, and a downwards chevron indicating that it will open a drop-down menu or panel.
 The screenshot is annotated with a red box to highlight the button's location.](<Process Run Linked Menu 1.png>)

-3. Find the desired process run (they are arranged from latest down to oldest).
+3. Find the desired process run (they are arranged from newmost recent at the top, down to oldest).

-4. Press the **Go to process run** button
+4. Press the **Go to item** button

 ![A screenshot of the panel that opens from the "Linked Items" menu button.
 The panel has a section at the top titled "Filter items linked to this Paper."
 Note that in this example the table is called "Paper".
 Underneath this is a dropdown section titled "Process Runs (1)" indicating that all the items listed underneath it are process runs, and that there is currently only one process run linked to this item.
 In the process runs section is an item titled "Manufacture Erasers" which is the name of the process run in this example.
 The screenshot is annotated with a red box to highlight the location of the process run item.
 The screenshot is also annotated with a red arrow and another red box inside the first red box, indicating the button to "go to process run".
 At the bottom of the panel is an "Add Link" button, but this is not relevant for this particular explanation.](<Process Run Linked Menu 2.png>)